Technigo/project-movies/README.md

 First we sketched out the pages, components and the states we would need for each of them.
 Next we implemented each page connecting them through routes and navigation links.
-When faced with problems we turned for help to Stackoverflow, Google and other team memebers.
+When faced with problems we turned for help to Stackoverflow, Google and other team members.
+Also used ChatGPT for support.
 Improvements for the future would be to make the information richer by using more endpoints from the API.

 ## View it live